System design

 Logging & persistence

-Every cycle writes events, intents, orders, and snapshots to an embedded SQLite.
-Permanent diagnostic logs ([BOOT], [RISK_TICK], [SL_CHECK], [SYNC_GUARD], [ENTRY_RECOVER]) surface any silent regression in journalctl alone.
+Every cycle writes events, intents, orders, and snapshots to embedded SQLite.
+Permanent diagnostic logs ([BOOT], [RISK_TICK], [SL_CHECK], [SYNC_GUARD]) surface any silent regression in journalctl alone.
 Stop-loss reachability is preserved across restarts via entry-price recovery from snapshots.

 Invariants